laravel/nova-docs/4.0/metrics/defining-metrics.md

 public $refreshWhenActionRuns = true;
 ```

-## Refresh After Filter Changes
+### Refresh After Filter Changes

-Laravel Nova will only update the metric when a page's selected filters change if the metric's `refreshWhenFiltersChange` method is invoked when the metric is registered:
+Likewise, Laravel Nova will only automatically update a metric's value when a page's selected filters change if the metric's `refreshWhenFiltersChange` method is invoked when the metric is registered:

 ```php
 public function cards(NovaRequest $request)